dw-evans/xlpro-app/README.md

 8. `BUG` `MED` Debug errors with modules failing over time

-9.  `HIGH` Investigate how to prevent shell window freezing and needing an enter press
+9.  `DONE` `BUG` `HIGH` Investigate how to prevent shell window freezing and needing an enter press

-10. `HIGH` Sync up serve/start so they hevave the same.
+10. `HIGH` Sync up serve/start so they bevave the same.
     1. Serving can detect the existing process and just ignore the request
     2. Serving is followed up by issuing a start call
     3. Start call probably needs to be captured using checks on stdout pipe text content for trigger.
+    4. Implement close server button

 11. `HIGH` Investigate undo-ing
     1. Test implementing a synchronous calculation mode which executes each function sequentially.